 When Lady Gaga rips off someone else, it’s high art; a loving homage in the finest tradition of pastiche – even when the results look more like theft than mimicry.
 But it appears that Gaga takes a somewhat dimmer view of her own admirers’ attempts to celebrate her all-consuming narcissism.
 She can dish it out, it seems, but she can’t take it.
 This remarkable, almost comical lack of self-awareness deserves a fresh mention today, in light of her High Court triumph over London technology startup Mind Candy

+, the company behind Moshi Monsters.
 Mind Candy’s Lady Goo Goo, a parody character of the singer, has been banned from YouTube.
 Mind Candy isn’t now allowed to sell Goo Goo’s single, The Moshi Dance

 Share this story